The Ultimate Guide to Thanksgiving Emails: Ideas & Tips

 Good timing matters a lot for your email campaign because it affects open rates, sales, and even your brand’s reputation.
 Follow these simple steps and your Thanksgiving emails will be a success:

 1. Maximize the possible buying period by sending your emails in advance.
 Start the campaign several days before the holiday — it is possible that your subscribers will have other things to worry about on a festive day, and they may not read your message.
+In 2023, 59% of people started browsing and buying even before November.
 A good time for a Thanksgiving email is at least a day before the date.
 Plan your campaigns and schedule a holiday email series using automation.

 2. To stand out from the crowd, you can send your emails a week after Thanksgiving.
 For example, you can let your contacts know that the holiday sale has been extended or is still ongoing.